 Have I ever said “hot take” before?
 I don’t think I have.
 Where did that come from?

-I have a tree-related idea that might make for a good blog post, but I should probably save that for the TREE Fund newsletter, then I can post it here afterwards.
+I have a tree-related idea that might make for a good blog post, but I should probably save that for my work newsletter, then I can post it here afterwards.
 Support the professional team better that way.
-Plus I have word-count limits for the TREE Fund newsletter, so if I write it here first, then I have to cut it back later.
+Plus I have word-count limits for the newsletter, so if I write it here first, then I have to cut it back later.
 Better to write the short version first for work, then I can add to it here.
 Or not, if it seems good enought in short form.
 (Could write about the whole “is shorter better” or “is it harder to write a short thing than a long thing” concept as a blog post, I guess, but it’s a tired trope, I think).
 (Is there some new spin on that?)(Hot take?)(No).
 (Probably not).
 (No).

 Do any of the recurring thingies I do on my blog need (understood, self-imposed) to recur?
 I did my Top 200 Albums List update in April, so that’s good for awhile.
 Although I’ve already updated it a couple of times since then.
 And will do so again, but I don’t make that a new blog post, just an edit of an old one.
 I wonder if anybody notices when I do that?
 Like “Oh, hey, check this site out, this dude thinks our album is one of the 200 best records ever, way cool . . . oh, wait . . . sorry, I guess he didn’t, my bad.”
 I could do another “Ten cool Chicago pictures are worth 10,000 words” post, but I don’t think I have ten cool Chicago pictures since the last one of those posts, and it doesn’t really make sense to do one that’s not part of that series (does it?) or that’s just a random collection of pictures without some theme because then it’s not like a blog post, really, it’s just like a photo album.